 Set Yourself Realistic goals

 No point in seeing your daily tasks with your rose-tinted glasses.
 Re-think every task that you are adding to your list, if it really needs to be listed or could be completely avoided.
-The main problem with unrealistic goals and higher number of tasks is it frightens you at the day’s beginning and ends up being a frustration at the end of the day.
+The main problem with unrealistic goals and a higher number of tasks is it frightens you at the day’s beginning and ends up being a frustration at the end of the day.

 Benjamin Franklin, although with his pretty good to-do list couldn’t manage to complete his tasks properly and he felt bad for it.
 He also had his printing business to look after and sudden occurrences of client-meetings caught up his time, and his tasks went unfinished.

 Make sure those tasks are important and would be given with sufficient time of your day to it.
 If you have no time for an additional task, no point in filling up your daily to-do list with inadequacy and frustration.
-Set yourself Realistic tasks and realistic number of goals per day, don’t overdo it.
+Set yourself Realistic tasks, and a realistic number of goals per day, don’t overdo it.

 Prioritize with due diligence